jbhunt/mycarbot/README.md

 cars = scrape(make='subaru', model='forester', headless=True)
 ```

-Dependencies
+# Dependencies
 1. Chrome
 2. ChromeDriver
 3. Selenium
-4. fake_useragent
+4. fake-useragent

-I used [this guide](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/) (steps 1 and 2) to install Chrome, ChromeDriver, and the Selenium Python bindings on Ubuntu 18.04.
+I used [this guide](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/) (steps 1 and 2) to install Chrome and ChromeDriver on Ubuntu 18.04.
+To install Selenium and fake_useragent you can execute `pip install selenium` and `pip install fake-useragent` in the terminal.